cjohansen/courier/README.md

-As an example, you can declare that a request requires an OAuth token, and Courier will either find one in the cache, or make a separate request to fetch one (**or** refresh the cached one if using it implies it's expired), making sure to retry failures and handle all nitty-gritty of this interaction for you.
+As an example, you can declare that a request requires an OAuth token, and Courier will either find one in the cache, or make a separate request to fetch one (**or** refresh the cached one if using it implies it's expired), making sure to retry failures and handle all the nitty-gritty intricacies of this interaction for you.

 Courier's caching and retry mechanisms do not expect all the HTTP endpoints in the world to be perfectly spec-compliant, and allows you to tune them to a